Italian Arancini Risotto Balls Recipe

 The first thing you need to do is grate the breadcrumbs.
-This is by far the most arduous and dull task but it's worth making your own crumbs rather than buying them ready made as they won't work as well.
-I buy a French stick, leave it for a couple of days and then grate it to within an inch of its life.
-One French stick makes more than enough breadcrumbs.
+This is by far the most arduous and dull task but it's worth making your own crumbs rather than buying them ready-made as they won't taste as good.
+I buy a French loaf, leave it out for a couple of days, and then grate it to within an inch of its life.
+One French baguette makes more than enough breadcrumbs.

 If you use up all of your stock, add boiling water to finish off the rice cooking process.

 If you can multitask, you can make this sauce while the risotto is cooking...otherwise, make it afterwards.

 - Heat the oil in a small saucepan on a low heat.